 In the realm of movement, there are many reasons we don’t notice things:

-If movement is painful, we may shut off awareness of discomfort, just to get through.
+- When movement is painful, we may shut off awareness of discomfort, just to get through the day.

-Perhaps the flip side of not noticing is hyper-attention, which is often to our discomfort.
-Such getting stuck may lead to not noticing, as noted above.
+Perhaps the flip side of not noticing is hyper-attention, which often means attention to our discomfort.
+Getting stuck noticing discomfort may lead to not noticing, as noted above.
 And to not moving.
 And to giving up some of the things we enjoy doing.

 It often takes awhile to get into a less-than-optimal movement pattern, or we get there fairly quickly due to an injury or illness, but then we stay with that pattern long after we need to.
 So it makes sense that change will take time.